devflowinc/ruby-sdk/docs/OrganizationApi.md

 Delete Organization

-Delete Organization  Delete an organization by its id.
+Delete an organization by its id.
 The auth'ed user must be an owner of the organization to delete it.

 ### Examples